Introduction

 This doubt of RLHF lasted, especially in the open where groups cannot afford data budgets on the order of $100K to $1M.
 The companies that embraced it early ended up winning out.
 Anthropic published extensive research on RLHF through 2022 and is now argued to have the best post-training [18] [5] [19].
 The delta between open groups, struggling to reproduce, or even knowing basic closed techniques, is a common theme.

-The first shift in open alignment methods and post-training was the story of Direct Preference Optimization (DPO) [19].
+The first shift in open alignment methods and post-training was the story of Direct Preference Optimization (DPO) [20], which showed that you can solve the same optimization problem as RLHF with fewer moving parts by taking gradient steps directly on pairwise preference data.
 The DPO paper, posted in May of 2023, didn’t have any clearly impactful models trained with it going through the fall of 2023.
 This changed with the releases of a few breakthrough DPO models – all contingent on finding a better, lower, learning rate.
-Zephyr-Beta [20], Tülu 2 [21], and many other models showed that the DPO era of post-training had begun.
+Zephyr-Beta [21], Tülu 2 [22], and many other models showed that the DPO era of post-training had begun.
 Chris Manning literally thanked me for “saving DPO.”
-This is how fine the margins are on evolutions of best practices with leading labs being locked down.
-Open post-training was cruising again.

 At the same time, the Llama 3.1 [24] and Nemotron 4 340B [25] reports gave us substantive hints that large-scale post-training is much more complex and impactful.
 The closed labs are doing full post-training – a large multi-stage process of instruction tuning, RLHF, prompt design, etc. – where academic papers are just scratching the surface.
 Tülu 3 represented a comprehensive, open effort to build the foundation of future academic post-training research [6].